Qahedjet: Identity of Qahedjet

 Assuming its authenticity, Jacques Vandier proposed in his first study of the stele in 1968 that it be dated to the 3rd Dynasty on stylistic grounds, suggesting that Qahedjet be identified with king Huni, the last ruler of the dynasty.
 Toby A.H.
 Wilkinson and Ian Shaw are of the same opinion: they think that "Hor-Qahedjet" was the serekh name of Huni, although this assumption is only based on that Huni is the only king of this dynasty whose Horus name is unknown (the name "Huni" is a cartouche name only).
 Thus, their theory is not commonly accepted.

 Similarly, Jürgen von Beckerath, Rainer Stadelmann and Dietrich Wildung considered Qahedjet to have ruled toward the end of the 3rd Dynasty.
 Again, their theory is based on the stylistic resemblances between Qahedjet's face and that of king Djoser on reliefs from his pyramid complex.

-Finally, one must mention that Peter Kaplony dated the stela to the First Intermediate Period of Egypt.
+Peter Kaplony dated the stela to the First Intermediate Period of Egypt.
+Pierre Tallet argued that Qadedjet is king Snofru.